lessions-wixproducts/jeopardy/README.md

 Create a Node application with MongoDB as database that has the same functionality as the MySQL database.

+- Retrieve all unique _categories_
 - Retrieve _n_ questions random from the collection
-- REST for all collections
 - Add a collection for answers.
 Motivate your considerations for nested document, sub documents or new collection.
+- Create a REST interface for all collections

 Your assignment: